 What Is the Heduno Network?
 (And How It Works)

 The Heduno network is the cross-promotion layer between creator sites.
-Each creator runs their business on a standalone site on their own domain — fans land on the creator's page, not a platform feed — and the network surfaces creators to fans engaging with related content elsewhere on the network.
+Each creator runs their business on a standalone site on their own domain, fans land on the creator's page, not a platform feed, and the network surfaces creators to fans engaging with related content elsewhere on the network.
 This is what the Heduno network is, how it works, and what creators get from it.

-What the Heduno network is
+What is the Heduno network?

 The Heduno network is the discovery layer that sits across every creator site running on Heduno.
 It is not a single platform feed.
 Each creator keeps a standalone site with their own URL, their own brand, their own subscriber list, and their own content policy.
-The network connects those sites without merging them — fans land on one creator's site, see only that creator's content, and may surface to other creators in adjacent interest categories through cross-site promotion rather than a shared feed.
+The network connects those sites without merging them, fans land on one creator's site, see only that creator's content, and may surface to other creators in adjacent interest categories through cross-site promotion rather than a shared feed.

-How the Heduno network works
+How does the Heduno network work?

 The mechanism is cross-site promotion based on fan interests.
-When a fan engages with one Heduno creator's content, the network surfaces other creators in the same interest categories — not on a feed they have to scroll through, but contextually across creator sites they are already visiting.
+When a fan engages with one Heduno creator's content, the network surfaces other creators in the same interest categories, not on a feed they have to scroll through, but contextually across creator sites they are already visiting.

 Three things make this structurally different from a platform feed: